LeagueOfAutomatedNations/loan_website/README.md

-# League of Automated Nations - Alliance Website Tracker
+# Deprecated League of Automated Nations - Alliance Website Tracker

 ## Making Updates

-All data on this site is generates from the `_data/alliances.yaml` file.
-To add new data simply make a pull request.
+This is the old website for the League of Automated Nations.
+It is no longer being used.

-*** IMPORTANT NOTE: Usernames are case sensitive, so make sure you put the right username in! ***
+To access and update your alliance information please visit the new site at [www.leagueofautomatednations.com](www.leagueofautomatednations.com).
+If you are interested in contributing features and bug fixes to the new project visit it's [repository](https://github.com/LeagueOfAutomatedNations/Screeps-LoAN).